What to Say to the Parents of a Baby With Down Syndrome: Dos and Don’ts

 Do rise above any fears you may have and be the individual who embraces the child from Day One.

-And by embrace, I mean figuratively AND literally – holding a newborn is one of the great joys in life, and babies with Down syndrome are often extra-snuggly. :) Some people will be able to do this naturally, while others may have to work at it.
+And by embrace, I mean figuratively AND literally – holding a newborn is one of the great joys in life, and babies with Down syndrome are often extra-snuggly. ๐ Some people are able to do this naturally, while others may have to work at it.

 An out-of-state friend of mine didn’t meet Nathan until he was nine months old, and he admitted to me after the fact that he was apprehensive about it.
 He pushed through his fears to embrace Nathan, and quickly discovered that there was nothing to fear.
-Nathan will be serving as his ringbearer when he marries my friend Katie this fall. :)
+Nathan will be his ringbearer when he marries my friend Katie this fall. ๐

 Don’t ignore the diagnosis.